 From one single item to entire bags of clothing, freecycle.org is made up of people who want to get rid of their unwanted items… for free.
 Be sure to check your forum once or twice a day as clothing items tend to go quickly.
 Most freecycle traders will leave their items on the porch, since you do not need to meet in person to exchange money.
 (Always practice common sense and safety when exchanging items with a complete stranger!)

 The beauty of eBay?
 You can search on EXACTLY what you want, and see pictures of the condition of the item.
 You will either bid on an item or “buy it now.”
-Our eBay store is having a huge back to school sale with many designer brand items – including designer jeans like 7 for all mankind, Lucky Brand, Abercrombie & Fitch, Paige, and Citizens of Humanity – all at affordable prices.
+Our eBay store has many designer brand items – including designer jeans like 7 for all mankind, Lucky Brand, Abercrombie & Fitch, Paige, and Citizens of Humanity – all at affordable prices.

 Similar to freecycle but having to pay for the items, be sure to practice safe trading.
 Meet in a public place, tell someone where you are going and who you are meeting.
+My standard Craigslist meeting place is in the parking lot of the police station.
 (Always practice common sense and safety when exchanging items with a complete stranger!)

 6. Yard Sales